-An attorney must use their PACER login and password to access sealed and restricted documents.
+If an attorney has been granted sealed access by the Court to a case and/or individual pleadings in a public case, they must use their PACER login and password to access those sealed and restricted documents.
 Counsel should use a secure network connection when accessing sealed documents rather than a public network to ensure sealed information is seen only by authorized persons.
-Sealed documents will be viewable by participating counsel in CM/ECF and through NEF links sent from CM/ECF during the filing process.